stodja/DeCAF/DeCAF.md

 ## Conventions

 If widespread convention dictates a particular way to give credit for your kind of goods or services, such as by end credit for a film, citation for an academic paper, acknowledgment for a book, or billing for a show, then follow that convention.
 For software provided to users to run on their own computers, give credit in documentation, notice files, and any "about" page or screen.
 For software provided as a web service, give credit in credits.txt according to https://creditstxt.com.
-Also, along the credit, give a copy of this License (including these added terms).

 ## Who to Credit

 If contributors give their names or the name of this software along with the software according to a widespread convention, such as in software package metadata or on an "about" page or screen, you may rely on the names they give that way to be accurate and complete.
 If contributors don't give names that way, but include a link to a homepage for this software, investigate that homepage for names to credit.
 If contributors give neither names to credit nor a link to a homepage, you do not have to do independent research to find names to credit.